memtrip/SQLKing/README.md

 ####TODO####
 - Validate that object relationships defined by @Column are annotated with @Table
+- Validate that auto_increment columns must be int or long
-- @Table annotatiom should support foreign_key functionality
+- @Table annotation should support foreign_key functionality
 - @NotNull annotation and handle this validation in the software layer
 - Composite Foreign Key Constraints